 The sequence of reactions by which most living cells generate energy during the process of aerobic respiration.
-It takes place in the mitochondria, using up oxygen and producing carbon dioxide and water as waste products, and ADP is converted to energy-rich ATP.
+It takes place in the mitochondria, consuming oxygen, producing carbon dioxide and water as waste products, and converting ADP to energy-rich ATP.

 - For instance, Nelson at one point referred to a scientific paper on the evolution of the Krebs cycle.

 - The Krebs cycle is part of the energy pathway in all living cells.

 - Overall, the Krebs cycle provides energy and heat for the body's many processes, and the mitochondria are key to this process.

 1940s: named after Sir Hans A. Krebs (1900–81), German-born British biochemist.

 Definition of Krebs cycle in:

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.